2009 Mercedes-Benz SLR McLaren 722S Roadster 'McLaren Edition'

 - One of six SLR 722S McLaren Editions produced

-- The only example finished in this livery and sold new to the U.S.
+- The only example in this livery and sold new in the United States

 - Full McLaren upgrades, including a unique upgraded engine

-- The only example like it ever built
+- The only one like it ever built

-The SLR McLaren, developed in collaboration with the McLaren Technology Centre, was introduced in November 2003 as Mercedes-Benz’s entry into the world of the supercar.
-It was ready to compete with the likes of the Porsche Carrera GT and the Ferrari Enzo.
+The SLR McLaren, developed in collaboration with the McLaren Technology Centre, was introduced in November 2003 as Mercedes-Benz’s entry into the world of the supercar, and it was ready to compete with such automobiles as Porsche’s Carrera GT and the Ferrari Enzo.
 However, those two cars were built as all-out sports cars, pushing the performance envelope to its very edge.
-Mercedes-Benz and McLaren decided upon a different approach, developing a sports car that combined the best aspects of supercars and grand tourers.
-Their aim was to craft a car that embodied the best of both worlds, one that could cross continents at speeds close to 200 mph and provide its passengers with an unrivaled level of comfort and style.
+Mercedes-Benz and McLaren decided to take a different approach, developing an automobile that combined the best aspects of supercars and grand tourers and aiming to create a car that embodied the best of both worlds, one that could cross continents while still maintaining speeds close to 200 mph and provide its passengers with an unrivaled level of comfort.